001328/wikidev02/_posts/2022-07-28-create-content.markdown

 ```

 Each post has a header, **layout** is *post*, **title** is whatever you want to see, the **date** sorts your posts and **categories** structures your URL and provides Filter capabilities.
+**Categories** is one of two standard features the vanilla jekyll framework minima provides.
+The other one is **Tags** which I personally find a little more intuitive and will use for adding navigation to my page (see next posts).

 ```
 ---